 However, whether one agrees with Fed policy is irrelevant.
 And both the market and the Fed can (and do) get things wrong from time to time.
 It’s possible, for example, that rates could remain higher for longer.
 It’s also possible that the Fed in the near future does a hard pivot and begins cutting rates sooner than expected—or at least slows or halts its plans for future rate hikes.
 The global economy is infinitely complex, and the future is always unknowable.
 The more important question for investors is what to do now.

 First, we should keep things in perspective—which means tuning out much of the media hype.
 None of this is to gloss over the pain investors have experienced this year in their portfolios, but the media’s negative framing is not only discouraging, it’s often framed in a way to intentionally elicit an emotional response and results only in making us feel worse.
 For example, a recent headline exclaimed that the market’s return through the end of Q3 was the “worst start to the year since 1931”.
 While technically true, the headline fails to mention what, if anything, makes the first 9 months of the calendar year any more special than any other 9-month period.
 The headline, for example, could just as easily stated that “the S&P 500’s year-to-date return was the 41st worst 9-month return since 1926”—an also true albeit less dramatic headline.
-In fact, since 1980, intra-year declines have met or exceeded this year’s year-to-date declines in 7 of the past 42 years (about one out of every six years).
+In fact, since 1980, intra-year declines have met or exceeded this year’s year-to-date declines in 9 of the past 42 years (more than 20% of the time or one out of every five years).
 The takeaway?
-While year-to-date returns have certainly been painful, they’re not unusual.
+While year-to-date returns have certainly been painful, they’re far from unusual.

 JPM Guide to the Market, October 3, 2022, slide 15.
 Returns are based on price index only and do not include dividends.
 Intra-year drops refers to the largest market drops from peak to a trough during the year.
 For illustrative purposes only.